June 2, 2016

 Virtual Press Conference Scheduled for June 13 to Discuss High-Level Results

-Alexandria, VA, June 2, 2016 – The American Society of Travel agents (ASTA) today announced the release of its new study, “Best of Both Worlds: Quantifying How Travel agents Save Consumers Time and Money,” which was sponsored by Carnival Cruise Lines.
+Alexandria, VA, June 2, 2016 – The American Society of Travel Advisors (ASTA) today announced the release of its new study, “Best of Both Worlds: Quantifying How Travel agents Save Consumers Time and Money,” which was sponsored by Carnival Cruise Lines.
 The full report is now available for purchase on the ASTA website.

 “With the support of Carnival Cruise Lines, this project has allowed us to highlight a number of positive trends that will help ASTA member travel agents better communicate their value proposition when marketing themselves to new and existing clients,” said ASTA President and CEO Zane Kerby. “agents, travel suppliers and many others will find actionable insights in the report, including that travel agent usage is at its highest rate since we started commissioning independent consumer research three years ago and that agents save consumers significant dollars and planning time per trip.
 Rich data coupled with key verbatims on why consumers do and don’t use an agent to book travel make this report a powerful tool now available to both ASTA and non-ASTA members alike.”